International Flavors & Fragrances (IFF) Q1 2017 Results - Earnings Call Transcript

 Richard A. O’Leary - International Flavors & Fragrances, Inc.

 It's a very, very good question.
 We see it actually stable for the big ones compared with last year.
 But we are seeing increasing activity from the smaller customers and particularly on the Flavors side.
 And that's encouraging taking our strategy into account, while we are increasing our exposure here.
 But in the big ones, we haven't seen an increased level so far.
-It's just pretty stable compared to it was last year.
+It's just pretty stable compared to what it was last year.

 Adam Samuelson - Goldman Sachs & Co.

 Okay.
 And then on the Fine Fragrance side, in your customers' distribution, it's disrupting, to say the least, with the department stores, especially in North America.
-Are you starting to see that flow back into your business in terms of the customer mix as new distribution channels become much more important to that business?
+Are you starting to see that flow back into your business in terms of the customer , as new distribution channels become much more important to that business?

 Andreas Fibig - International Flavors & Fragrances, Inc.

 Yes.
 Absolutely.
 And you hit the nail here.
-It is, in particular, North America, where the distribution model that's changing and particularly on the more (48:43) Fragrance, Fine Fragrance part.
-And here, it's actually of the essence to make sure that we as well and our customers, let's say, find the right mix of the products between the prestige, the premium and the (49:00) market.
+It is, in particular, North America, where the distribution model that's changing, and particularly on the more Mass (48:43) Fragrance, Fine Fragrance part.
+And here, it's actually of the essence to make sure that we as well, and our customers, let's say, find the right mix of the products between the prestige, the premium, and the mass and masstige (49:00) market.
 I think that's really, really important.

 Interesting enough, it looks – at the moment, it's very much a North America issue.
 Europe looks still different.
 And if you look at our growth rates, you can reconcile that.
-But that's certainly a topic for our customers and ultimately a topic for us as well.
+But that's certainly a topic for our customers, and ultimately a topic for us as well.

 Adam Samuelson - Goldman Sachs & Co.

 And can you talk about the margin implications of that?
-Do you see that presenting risks to some of those Fine Fragrance, can be particularly rich in terms of the margins?
+Do you see that presenting risks, as some of those Fine Fragrance can be particularly rich in terms of the margins?

 Andreas Fibig - International Flavors & Fragrances, Inc.